Skip to content

 Short answers, pulled from the story.

-What countries are included in Latin America?
+What languages are officially spoken in Latin America?